dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 bool showingConfigureDialog;
 ```

-Add a `ShowConfigurePizzaDialog` method to the `@functions` block for handling when a pizza special is clicked.
+Add a `ShowConfigurePizzaDialog` method to the `@code` block for handling when a pizza special is clicked.

 ```csharp
 void ShowConfigurePizzaDialog(PizzaSpecial special)